Japanese Glass Noodle Salad (Harusame Salad) is light, refreshing, low calorie and so flavorful with a savory and tangy sesame soy vinaigrette.

 - 冬粉 [dōngfěn] in Taiwan

 In literal translations, the Chinese names for cellophane or glass noodles refer to thin or delicate ribbons or cold noodles.
 Very different from 春雨.
 After a little bit more research, I learned that Harusame 春雨 was named in kanji character by the Japanese because the noodles look like gentle spring rain.
-They sure look like spring shower after they are cooked, don’t they?
+They sure look like spring showers after they are cooked, don’t they?

 Unlike Chinese glass noodles that are commonly made of mung beans (緑豆), most Japanese glass noodles are made of both sweet potato and potato starch in Nara prefecture and they are usually thicker than the Chinese counterparts.